 6. Link structure

 The most valuable of all are backlinks – those from other websites pointing to yours.
-Getting your pages or posts featured on high-quality websites borrows their SEO ‘juice’ because the link tells Google that they trust you and think you’re awesome.
+Getting your pages or posts featured on high-quality websites is like having their website tell Google that they trust you and think you’re awesome.

 Outbound links help search engines understand what your content is about through the linked text and the destination URL.
 The added benefit is that the other business can see your website as a referral source in their Google Analytics, and might thank you by sharing your article on social media or reaching out for a collaboration.